All Episodes

 Thank you for taking my call.

-Uh have so much respect for all all the great work you do.
+I have so much respect for all the great work you do.

 Thank you.

-Um real quick, yeah, well, I had a um point I want to make and uh as well as a question.
+Real quick, yeah, I had a point I wanted to make, and as well as a question.

-Um I'm I'm really curious what the Supreme Court, you know, what the justices think about this this entire, you know, indictment.
+I'm really curious what the Supreme Court, you know, what the justices think about this entire indictment.

-Uh 'cause m my viewpoint is that if this case somehow were brought before the Supreme Court, the only way to put this entire thing to rest where people just don't pursue political prosecutions is if the Supreme Court in a clear cut, nine to nothing decision can just in the clearest way possible say that this can never happen again.
+Because my viewpoint is that if this case somehow were brought before the Supreme Court, the only way to put this entire thing to rest where people just don't pursue political prosecutions is if the Supreme Court, in a clear-cut, nine-to-nothing decision, can just in the clearest way possible say that this can never happen again.

-Um, you know, especially someone even facing a a hundred and four years in prison for something that's clearly nonviolent, if if there even was anything violated.
+You know, especially someone even facing 104 years in prison for something that's clearly nonviolent, if there even was anything violated.

-So I guess I'm curious once they start appealing that decision, at what point did it leave the jurisdiction of New York?
+So I guess I'm curious once they start appealing that decision, at what point does it leave the jurisdiction of New York?

-You know, presumably it would go move up the chain to a appellate judges in New York.
+You know, presumably it would go move up the chain to appellate judges in New York.

-To be honest, I don't think they're going to do anything on this particular now there'll be motions filed.
+To be honest, I don't think they're going to do anything on this particular.

-I don't but I don't think ultimately if he got to a jury trial, which it should never get to, uh, but if that happened, I I don't think you'd see that until early next year.
+Now, there'll be motions filed, but I don't think ultimately if you got to a jury trial, which it should never get to, but if that happened, I don't think you'd see that until early next year.

 Right in the middle of the primary season and caucus season around the country.

-Uh and and then God knows what else is gonna happen.
+And then God knows what else is going to happen.

-I mean, even though I've read the the transcript of the Georgia phone call again and again and again, and if you take you know, there's only one line that the media mob and Democrats use.
+I mean, you know, even though I've read the transcript of the Georgia phone call again and again and again, and if you take, you know, there's only one line that the media mob and Democrats use.

-You only need to find eleven thousand however many votes, uh, but they forget all the arguments ahead of time, and it's a pretty thick transcript if you printed it out.
+You only need to find 11,000, however many votes, but they forget all the arguments ahead of time.

-Uh there are a lot of other things said in that call that nobody's taking issue with, and Donald Trump laying out in in very specific terms in many cases, exactly what where he thinks Georgia failed in terms of following election laws and what needed to be done in terms of ensuring that this was an election with integrity.
+And Donald Trump laying out in very specific terms in many cases exactly where he thinks Georgia failed in terms of following election laws and what needed to be done in terms of ensuring that this was an election with integrity.

-So, you know, I think I I as I said last week, I think all of this combined, and you got a special counsel looking into January sixth and the document issue.
+So, you know, I think, as I said last week, I think all of this combined, and you got a special counsel looking into January 6th and the document issue.

-Uh I think it's all designed to create a tsunami of legal uh attacks against Donald Trump to either get him to pull out or convicted.
+I think it's all designed to create a tsunami of legal attacks against Donald Trump to either get him to pull out or convicted.

-Um although some people, you know, suggest that that maybe they're just tying him up in knots uh so he gets the nomination.
+Although some people, you know, suggest that maybe they're just tying him up in knots so he gets the nomination.

 I'm not really buying that argument as much as others are.